cobrowseio/cobrowse-docs-gitbook/ai/cobrowse-agents.md

 ## Enablement

-Virtual agents are configured in the settings panel of the Cobrowse Dashboard.
+Virtual agents are configured in the settings panel of the Cobrowse dashboard.
 To enable production-grade virtual agents, add your [ElevenLabs](https://elevenlabs.io) API key.

 Each virtual agent has:
 - A **display name** that users see (e.g., "Jessica")